 A study by MN DNR, Division of Waters in 1996-1998 documented an atypical increase in winter stream flow along the river reach between Becker CR 125 and Hubbard CR 115 and concluded that stream flow is likely impacted from water appropriations by at least 2 cfs to 4 cfs within that reach, or approximately 4% to 8% of the average July - August stream flow.
 Additional flow losses occur naturally in the river between CR 115 and TH 71.
 These natural losses are exacerbated by groundwater appropriations during extremely low flows as documented in 1988-89.
-The study also used modeling to evaluate the effects of groundwater appropriations on stream water temperatures by assuming that all groundwater appropriations affect the stream flow equally, which is a simplification of the real variability of impact.
-If all groundwater appropriations were added to the stream flow, then the resultant flows would increase from 5% to 50% above the existing modeled conditions, and the exceedance value of the lethal limit temperature for brown trout (25° C) was lowered a maximum of 10% and averaged 2% less when compared to existing conditions.
+The study also used modeling to evaluate the effects of groundwater appropriations on stream water temperatures by assuming that all groundwater appropriations were added to the stream flow, then the resultant flows would increase from 5% to 50% above the existing modeled conditions, and the exceedance value of the lethal limit temperature for brown trout (25° C) was lowered a maximum of 10% and averaged 2% less when compared to existing conditions.
 The river reach between CR 115 and TH 71 had the most consistent reductions in temperatures using this simplified analysis (approximately 1.0° C).
 These reductions were significant when compared to the associated modeling errors (MNDNR Waters, 2002).
 This suggests that reductions in water use through improved efficiency and other conservation practices may provide benefits to the stream environment and water temperature-dependent aquatic organisms that reside in the Straight River.

 Annual stream water temperature monitoring from June through September by MN DNR Fisheries has documented significant increasing trends.
 Average daily stream temperatures at Becker CR 125 increased 1.01° C during the ten year period from 2003 to 2013.
 Nearby air temperatures also increased, but at a lower rate.
 Average daily air temperatures increased 0.61° C during that same period.
-Maximum daily stream temperatures increased 1.42° C, while maximum daily air temperatures increased only 1.01° C. Minimum daily stream temperatures increased 1.01° C, but minimum daily air temperatures increased only 0.001° C.
+Maximum daily stream temperatures increased 1.42° C, while maximum daily air temperatures increased only 1.01° C. Minimum daily stream temperatures increased 1.01° C, but minimum daily air temperatures increased 0.01° C.